Hete/kohana-paypal/README.md

 # PayPal module for Kohana 3.3

-This module supports classic PayPal api along with an IPN endpoint.
+This module supports classic NVP PayPal api along with an IPN endpoint.

+NVP api is being deprecated by the new RESTful api.
+New projects should use new api.

 ## Featuers

-* Full-support for NVP api
+* classic NVP api
-* Validation
+* validations for Request and Response objects
-* IPN
+* IPN endpoint
+* various views

 ## Basic usage